gitlabhq/gitlabhq/doc/release/monthly.md

 Any changes not yet added to the changelog are added by lead developer and in that merge request the complete team is asked if there is anything missing.

+### **5. Take weekend and vacations into account**

+Ensure that there is enough time to incorporate the findings of the release candidate, etc.

 # **16th - Merge the CE into EE**

 Do this via a merge request.